-When I have a new client who is either starting a new workout program for the first time or getting back into exercising after taking months or years off, they usually have many of these common question:
+When I have a new client who is either starting a new workout program for the first time or getting back into exercising after taking months or years off, they usually have many of these common questions:

 How to set a fitness goal?